EnikoKancsar/thesis/README.md

 ## Arguments

 - `--pretrained`
-    * If the model is pretrained, specify the path to the pretrained weights from where they can be loaded with torch.load()
+    * If True, the pretrained weights will be loaded with torch.load() from the conf.ini file PRETRAINED section PATH_TO_WEIGHTS value.
-    * '/PATH/TO/WEIGHTS'
+    Specify the value to correctly use the argument.
-    * default=None
+    * default=False
 - `--dataset`
     * choices=['MPII'], default='MPII'
 - `--model_name` (default='unipose')